Classification of the Japonic languages: Criticism

-This theory has been criticized for serious methodological flaws, such as rejecting mainstream reconstructions of Chinese and Japanese, for less accepted alternatives.
+Many variants of this theory have been criticized for serious methodological flaws, such as rejecting mainstream reconstructions of Chinese and Japanese for less accepted alternatives.
 Other critics, like Alexander Vovin and Toh Soo Hee, argued that the connections between Japanese and Goguryeo are due to earlier Japonic languages that were present in parts of Korea, and that the Goguryeo language was closer to Sillan, and by extension, Korean.
-Further studies (2019)^{by whom?]} deny and criticize a relation between Korean and Japanese.
+Further studies (2019) deny and criticize a relation between Korean and Japanese.
 Vovin also argues that the claimed cognates are nothing more than early loanwords from when Japonic was still spoken in southern Korea.

-Similarly Whitman (2012) concluded that the proto-Koreans arrived in the southern part of the Korean Peninsula at around 300 BC and coexist with the native descendants of the Japonic Mumun rice-cultivators (or assimilated them).
-Both had influence on each other and a later founder effect diminished the internal variety of both language families, making them more similar.
+Similarly, Whitman (2011) concludes that the proto-Koreans arrived in the southern part of the Korean Peninsula at around 300 BC and coexist with the native descendants of the Japonic Mumun rice-cultivators (or assimilated them).
+Both had influence on each other, and a later founder effect diminished the internal variety of both language families, making them more similar.
 Thus Whitman sees a possible relation between Japonic and Koreanic as unlikely.

 The idea of a Japanese–Korean relationship overlaps the extended form of the Altaic hypothesis (see below), but not all scholars who argue for one also argue for the other.
 For example, Samuel Martin, who was a major advocate of a Japanese–Korean relationship, only provided cautious support to the inclusion of these languages in Altaic, and Talat Tekin, an Altaicist, includes Korean, but not Japanese, in Altaic (Georg et al. 1999:72, 74).

 Possible connection between Japonic and Koguryoic

 The Japanese–Koguryoic proposal dates back to Shinmura Izuru's (1916) observation that the attested Goguryeo numerals—3, 5, 7, and 10—are very similar to Japanese.
 The hypothesis proposes that Japanese is a relative of the extinct languages spoken by the Buyeo-Goguryeo cultures of Korea, southern Manchuria, and Liaodong.
 The best attested of these is the language of Goguryeo, with the more poorly attested Koguryoic languages of Baekje and Buyeo believed to also be related.

 A monograph by Christopher Beckwith (2004) has established about 140 lexical items in the Goguryeo corpus.
 They mostly occur in place-name collocations, many of which may include grammatical morphemes (including cognates of the Japanese genitive marker no and the Japanese adjective-attributive morpheme -sa) and a few of which may show syntactical relationships.
 He postulates that the majority of the identified Goguryeo corpus, which includes all of the grammatical morphemes, is related to Japanese.
+Beckwith was later criticized for using flawed methods to create a relationship between the two languages that results in evidence that isn't accurate.